Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Introduction

 \textbf{Perceptual Alignment for Further Coherence.} Although structural decoupling maintains the acoustic foundation (such as timbre and acoustic environment), semantic tokens inherently encode rhythm and paralinguistic information.
 Consequently, ensuring that the edited content fuses indistinguishably with the utterance requires explicit perceptual alignment.
-Reinforcement Learning with Verifiable Rewards (RLVR) has emerged as a powerful paradigm for aligning Large Language Models (LLMs)~\cite{shao2024deepseekmath, uesato2022solving, lightman2023let}, with initial explorations in speech generation~\cite{zhang2024speechalign, zhong2025multi}.
+Reinforcement Learning (RL) has emerged as a powerful paradigm for aligning Large Language Models (LLMs)~\cite{shao2024deepseekmath, uesato2022solving, lightman2023let}, with initial explorations in speech generation~\cite{zhang2024speechalign, zhong2025multi, gao2025explore, ren2026evaluating}.
 However, existing speech rewards typically target Text-to-Speech (TTS) metrics like intelligibility or speaker similarity, failing to address the seamless fusion of the edited region with the surrounding context beyond mere timbre coherence.
 To address this, we introduce a novel alignment mechanism using a pre-trained Text-to-Speech (TTS) model as an implicit critic.
 Based on the premise that a powerful TTS model captures the distribution of natural speech, we utilize the conditional likelihood of the edited tokens given the context as a statistical proxy for the coherence between the edited region and the entire sentence.
 Complemented by strict constraints on Automatic Speech Recognition (ASR) Word Error Rate (WER) and duration validity, we construct a composite reward that aligns the generation with human perceptual expectations.
+In summary, our contributions are as follows: \begin{itemize} \item We propose a novel framework for imperceptible text-based speech editing, addressing the problem through structural foundations and perceptual alignment. \item \textbf{Semantic Space Editing.} We adopt a semantic-token-based architecture to decouple content editing from acoustic reconstruction, significantly reducing artifacts compared to acoustic-token-based baselines. \item \textbf{Self-Consistency Rewards GRPO.} We are the first to utilize a pre-trained TTS model as a consistency critic within a RL framework for speech editing.
+Combined with ASR and length rewards, it effectively enhances global coherence and achieves perceptual alignment. \item Empirical evaluations demonstrate that our method significantly outperforms NAR and AR baselines, achieving superior intelligibility, robustness and perceptual quality. \end{itemize}